 In addition to competitors, another challenge is the gap between knowing there's a threat - digital disruption - and doing something about it.
-In a survey conducted by MIT Sloan Management Review and Deloitte, 87% of respondents reported that they anticipate disruption to a great or moderate extent, yet only 44% believe that their organizations are adequately preparing.4 So businesses are keenly aware that this is happening but they are not doing anything about it.
+In a survey conducted by MIT Sloan Management Review and Deloitte, 87% of respondents reported that they anticipate disruption to a great or moderate extent, yet only 44% believe that their organisations are adequately preparing.4 So businesses are keenly aware that this is happening but they are not doing anything about it.

-This may explain why an organization's past success is one of the biggest challenges to success in the digital age.
+This may explain why an organisation's past success is one of the biggest challenges to success in the digital age.
 If you've got a good thing going, it is easy to fall into what researchers call a competency trap - the belief that past success leads to future success.
 However, this just isn't the case.

 Consider the once very successful camera companies of Kodak and Polaroid.
 Neither anticipated the impact digital cameras would have on their business models.
-Surprisingly, Kodak actually invented the first digital camera in 1975 but the company never produced digital cameras out of fear it would cannibalize their photographic film empire When digital cameras took over, Kodak filed for bankruptcy in 2012.
+Surprisingly, Kodak actually invented the first digital camera in 1975 but the company never produced digital cameras out of fear it would cannibalise their photographic film empire.
+When digital cameras took over, Kodak filed for bankruptcy in 2012.
 Polaroid, iconic for their patented instant photography process and cameras, were at the pinnacle of success in 1991.
 Unfortunately, they too neglected to anticipate the impact digital cameras would have and ended up declaring bankruptcy in 2001, a decade after earning their highest revenue in a single year.
 Even though the "Polaroid picture" style has enjoyed a resurgence in popularity among the millennial and Gen Z generations as of late, these case studies illustrate that what got you where you are, may not get you where you need to be going.
+All of the above factors create an urgent imperative to join the digital revolution - and soon.
+The good news is independent brokers are well positioned to enhance their greatest attribute - trusted advice - with digital technology to accelerate success in the next chapter.